 Omega has seven big processing ships trawling in the Virginia end of the Chesapeake Bay to catch menhaden.
 They range from 165- to 170-feet long.
 Two newer vessels are slightly larger.
 Each ship carries an average of 1.2 million fish.

 Landry estimates only a few thousand fish died that Friday.
-Omega’s planes kept track of the dead fish to ensure they didn’t land on beaches as happened a couple years ago.
+Omega’s planes kept track of the dead fish to ensure they didn’t land on beaches as happened a couple of years ago.

 “The company is lying,” says Tony Friedrich, Executive Director of Coastal Conservation Association – Maryland.
 “The fact is that they caught and dumped the fish.
 They (manhaden) were wasted.”